pandora-cube/pcube-discord-bot/README.md

 # Pandora Cube Discord Bot

-This Discord bot was developed to support the non-face-to-face activities of Pandora Cube.
+This Discord bot was developed to support the untact activities of Pandora Cube.

 It requires the API keys of Discord and Notion to run.
 For more information on usage, see [how to use](#how-to-use).